 A: No matter what, you have to follow the court order.
 The order does not affect the protected person.
 It only affects what you can do.

 A: CLETS stands for California Law Enforcement Telecommunications System.
 It is a statewide computer system that lets police know about the existence of a restraining order, including details on the person protected, the person restrained, and the terms of the restraining order.

-A: Look for a licensed gun dealer in your area.
-Look under “Firearms Dealers” in your local phone book’s Yellow Pages.
+A: If you prefer to sell or store your gun with a licensed firearms dealer (as opposed to turning it in to law enforcement), look for a licensed gun dealer in your area.
+Look for “Firearms Dealers” in your area online or in your local phone book.
 Make sure the dealer is licensed.
 You will have to give the court paperwork proving that you sold your gun, and only a licensed gun dealer can help you provide this proof.
 You can use the form Proof of Firearms Turned In or Sold

-For more information about selling your firearms, read How Do I Turn in or Sell My Firearms?
+For more information about selling your firearms, read How Do I Turn in, Sell, or Store My Firearms?
 (Form WV-800-INFO).

 A: Call your local agency to ask about their procedures.
 Take a copy of the restraining order with you.
 Go directly to the law enforcement agency.
 Do not go anywhere else with firearms in your vehicle!
 Make sure your gun is unloaded when you turn it in.